Declarative Probabilistic Logic Programming in Discrete-Continuous Domains: Introduction

 \section{Introduction}

 Probabilistic logic programming (PLP) is at the crossroads of two parallel developments in artificial intelligence and machine learning.
 On the one hand, there are the probabilistic programming languages with built-in support for machine learning.
-These languages can be used represent very expressive -- Turing equivalent -- probabilistic models, and they provide primitives for inference and learning.
+These languages can be used to represent very expressive -- Turing equivalent -- probabilistic models, and they provide primitives for inference and learning.
 On the other hand, there is the longstanding open question for integrating the two main frameworks for reasoning, that is logic and probability, within a common framework \citep{russell2015unifying,deraedt:mc16}.
 Probabilistic logic programming~\citep{de2015probabilistic,riguzzi2018foundations} fits both paradigms and goes back to at least the early 90s with seminal works by \citet{sato1995statistical} and \citet{poole1993probabilistic}. \citeauthor{poole1993probabilistic} introduced ICL, the Independent Choice Logic, an elegant extension of the Prolog programming language, and \citeauthor{sato1995statistical} introduced the {\em distribution semantics} for probabilistic logic programs in conjunction with a learning algorithm based on expectation maximization (EM).
-The PRISM language \citep{sato1995statistical}, which utilizes the distributions semantics and the EM learning algorithm constitutes, to the best of the authors' knowledge, the very first probabilistic programming language with support for machine learning.
+The PRISM language \citep{sato1995statistical}, which utilizes the distribution semantics and the EM learning algorithm constitutes, to the best of the authors' knowledge, the very first probabilistic programming language with support for machine learning.

 Today, there is a plethora of probabilistic logic programming languages, most of which are based on extensions of the ideas by \citeauthor{sato1995statistical} and~\citeauthor{poole1993probabilistic} ~\citep{sato1997prism,kersting2000bayesian,vennekens2004logic,de2007problog}.
 However, the vast majority of them is restricted to discrete, and more precisely finite categorical, random variables.
 When merging logic with probability, the restriction to discrete random variables is natural and allowed Sato to elegantly extend the logic program semantics into the celebrated distribution semantics.
-However, it is also an important restriction, which raises the question of how to extend the semantics towards hybrid, \ie discrete-continuous, random variables.